A pdf version of this policy can be found here

 - staff training, development and performance management

-- communication and teamwork
+- communication, collaboration or coordination and teamwork

 - management of financial, human, information and communication technology resources